What to Know About Tuition & Fees

 In contrast to public colleges, Central Christian College of Kansas does not provide a tuition discount to residents of the state.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an added bill you will incur when living on campus.
+Central Christian College of Kansas fees and tuition is the sum billed to undergraduates for one academic year, not including room and board.
 Note many students will get financial aid and scholarships which reduce the cost of college

 View the table below to see 2016 - 2017 academic year costs.